Reeves, John (c1755 NC? - 1818 GA)

 The 1809 Tax List of Jackson County, Georgia lists John Reeves and an unidentified Thomas Reeves is listed on the same page.
 That individual has been found to be Thomas Rives the son of Thomas Henry Rives and Mary Edwards of Chatham County NC.
 Thomas Rives' son Rev. John Edwards Rives family history and narrative of his own life furnishes many details of the family's move to Georgia and documents their early presence there.

-Fanny Reeves who married Andrew Boy (sic Boyd) in Jackson County, Georgia in 1811 is likely one of John Reeves' daughters as they are found in the same neighborhood of Gwinnett County in 1820 only a few households from John, Burgess and Jonathan Reeves.
+Fanny Reeves who married Andrew Boyd in Jackson County, Georgia in 1811 is likely one of John Reeves' daughters as they are found in the same neighborhood of Gwinnett County in 1820 only a few households from John, Burgess and Jonathan Reeves.
+In 1818 Andrew Boyd was also one of the administrators of the estate of John Reeves along with Burgess Reeves.

 The family bible of Frederick Reeves lists his father as John and mother as Sarah.
-A transcription of that bible is attached to Frederick Reeves page.
+A photograph of that bible page is attached to Frederick Reeves page.

-Undocumented family lore tells that John Reeves was killed by indians.
+Undocumented family lore suggests that John Reeves was killed by indians.

 Probable children of John Reeves and Sarah: